-- (a) For the six months ended June 30, 2017, this adjustment eliminates the \$16.6 million restructuring gain on sale of a building in connection with the closure of our 6-inch fab and the \$0.4 million gain on sale of our sensor business.
-For the three months ended June 30, 2017, this adjustment eliminates the \$1.3 million restructuring charges resulted from training and transition costs related to the closure of our 6-inch fab.
-For the six months ended June 30, 2016, this adjustment eliminates the \$7.8 million restructuring gain on sale of machinery in connection with the closure of our 6-inch fab, net of \$2.3 million training and transition costs related to our 6-inch fab employees. - (b) This adjustment eliminates the charges related to the reduction of workforce through the Headcount Reduction Plan in the first half of 2017 and the Program in the second quarter of 2016.
-As these termination related charges are recorded as a result of implementing the company-wide headcount reduction and are not expected to represent ongoing operating expenses to us, we believe our operating performance results are more usefully compared if these expenses are excluded. - (c) This adjustment eliminates the impact of non-cash equity-based compensation expenses.
+- (a) For the three months ended March 31, 2017, this adjustment eliminates the \$16.6 million restructuring gain on sale of a building in connection with the closure of our 6-inch fab and the \$0.4 million gain on sale of our sensor business. - (b) For the three months ended March 31, 2017, this adjustment eliminates the \$11.1 million charge related to termination benefits payable under the Headcount Reduction Plan.
+As these early termination charges are recorded as a result of implementing a company-wide headcount reduction plan and are not expected to represent an ongoing operating expense to us, we believe our operating performance results are more usefully compared if these expenses are excluded. - (c) This adjustment eliminates the impact of non-cash equity-based compensation expenses.
 Although we expect to incur non-cash equity-based compensation expenses in the future, these expenses do not generally require cash settlement, and, therefore, are not used by us to assess the profitability of our operations.
 We believe that analysts and investors will find it helpful to review our operating performance without the effects of these non-cash expenses as supplemental information. - (d) This adjustment mainly eliminates the impact of non-cash foreign currency translation associated with intercompany debt obligations and foreign currency denominated receivables and payables, as well as the cash impact of foreign currency transaction gains or losses on collection of such receivables and payment of such payables.
 Although we expect to incur foreign currency gains or losses in the future, we believe that analysts and investors will find it helpful to review our operating performance without the effects of these primarily non-cash gains or losses, which we cannot control.
-Additionally, we believe the isolation of this adjustment provides investors with enhanced comparability to prior and future periods of our operating performance results.

-- (e) This adjustment eliminates the impact of gain or loss recognized in income on derivatives, which represents hedge ineffectiveness or derivatives value changes excluded from the risk being hedged.
+Additionally, we believe the isolation of this adjustment provides investors with enhanced comparability to prior and future periods of our operating performance results. - (e) This adjustment eliminates the impact of gain or loss recognized in income on derivatives, which represents hedge ineffectiveness or derivatives value changes excluded from the risk being hedged.
 We enter into derivative transactions to mitigate foreign exchange risks.
-As our derivative transactions are limited to a certain portion of our expected cash flows denominated in U.S. dollars, and we do not enter into derivative transactions for trading or speculative purposes, we do not believe that these charges or gains are indicative of our core operating performance. - (f) This adjustment eliminates expenses in connection with the Audit Committee's independent investigation and related restatement and litigation, primarily comprised of legal, audit and consulting fees.
-This amount does not include any allocation of internal costs related to the restatement.
-For the six months ended June 30, 2017, this adjustment also eliminates the \$3.0 million civil penalty imposed by the SEC.
+As our derivative transactions are limited to a certain portion of our expected cash flows denominated in U.S. dollars, and we do not enter into derivative transactions for trading or speculative purposes, we do not believe that these charges or gains are indicative of our core operating performance.

+(f) This adjustment eliminates expenses in connection with the Audit Committee's independent investigation and related restatement and litigation, primarily comprised of legal, audit and consulting fees.
+For the three months ended March 31, 2017, this adjustment includes the \$3.0 million civil penalty imposed by the SEC.
+For the three months March 31, 2018, this adjustment eliminates the reversal of a \$0.8 million accrual related to certain legal fees incurred in prior periods and reimbursed by insurers in the current quarter.
 As these restatement related expenses meaningfully impacted our operating results and are not expected to represent an ongoing operating expense to us, we believe our operating performance results are more usefully compared if these expenses are excluded.

-There was no tax impact from the adjustments to net income (loss) to calculate our Adjusted Net Income (Loss) for the three and six months ended June 30, 2017 and 2016 due to net operating loss carry-forwards available to offset taxable income and full allowance for deferred tax assets.
-We believe that all adjustments to net income used to calculate Adjusted Net Income (Loss) were applied consistently to the periods presented.
+There was no tax impact from the adjustments to net income to calculate our Adjusted Net Income for the three months ended March 31, 2018 and 2017 due to net operating loss carry-forwards available to offset taxable income and full allowance for deferred tax assets.
+We believe that all adjustments to net income used to calculate Adjusted Net Income were applied consistently to the periods presented.